 Will you require the system to be accessible from any location even if installed on your local network?

 Additionally, how will remote access be managed?
-For example over VPN, Terminal Services or Citrix.
+For example do your security procedures require connections over VPN, Terminal Services or Citrix.

 Do you have employees in multiple locations (perhaps different legal entities) with different policies, tax treatment and language requirements?

 This requirement is often overlooked by users and potential suppliers.
-For many organisations its important to ensure that your chosen system can cater for diverse international organisational requirements.
+For many organisations it is important to ensure that your chosen system can cater for diverse international organisational requirements.